Snipper: A Spatiotemporal Transformer for Simultaneous Multi-Person 3D Pose Estimation Tracking and Forecasting on a Video Snippet: Introduction

 To address the above limitations, we propose Snipper, a unified framework to simultaneously estimate, track, and forecast multi-person 3D poses on a video snippet of consecutive RGB frames.
-Snipper jointly regresses 2.5D multi-person pose trajectories and their future motions from a snippet in one shot.
-This framework is inspired by the query-based DETR framework~\cite{carion2020end,wang2021end} for object detection, but with a simple yet powerful contribution in the spatiotemporal deformable attention for fine-grained video understanding tasks.
+Snipper reasons the three tasks in a joint spcae and regresses 2.5D multi-person pose trajectories and their future motions from a snippet in a single stage.
+This framework is inspired by the query-based DETR framework~\cite{carion2020end,wang2021end,zhu2020deformable} for object detection, but with contributions in an efficient yet powerful spatiotemporal deformable attention module for fine-grained video understanding tasks.

 Specifically, our proposed attention mechanism adopts the sparse spatial deformable attention~\cite{zhu2020deformable} to process high-resolution multi-scale image features for better image-aligned tasks.
 However, na\"ive extension to video by regressing a space-time offset and directly sampling in 3D space is problematic as the interpolation in time domain is ill-defined without temporal correspondences.
-The image features at the same spatial position across frames often change due to camera or scene motion.
+In addition, the image features at the same spatial position across frames often change due to object or camera motions.
 To tackle this problem, we propose to restrict the temporal offset to pre-defined integer frame index and only regress spatial offset on those frames to aggregate per-frame image features in space and time.
-Unlike the self-attention in Carion et al.~\cite{carion2020end}, our proposed mechanism maintains the spatiotemporal relationship of multi-frame and multi-scale features when aggregating spatiotemporal features by deformable attention.
-Compared with spatial attention, our strategy further considers temporal features.
-This simple yet powerful solution to the aggregation of multi-frame features is critical to resolve the information missing due to occlusions or motion blur within the snippet.
+Unlike the self-attention in Carion et al.~\cite{carion2020end}, our proposed mechanism is efficient and also maintains the spatiotemporal relationship of multi-frame and multi-scale features when aggregating spatiotemporal features by deformable attention.
+Compared with spatial attention~\cite{zhu2020deformable}, our strategy further considers temporal features.
+This efficient yet powerful solution to the aggregation of multi-frame features is critical to resolve the information missing due to occlusions or motion blur within the snippet.
+We provide detailed discussion of these paradigms in Sec.~\ref{sec:3Dattention} and comparison in Sec.~\ref{sec:ablation} and Fig.~\ref{fig:compare_attention}.